 Schedule a Consultation

-If you live in Centennial, Lone Tree or the greater Denver area and are interested in liposuction call (303) 955-7545 today!
-Dr. Jennifer Emmett offers complimentary consultations for body sculpting procedures.
-The Emmett Plastic Surgery staff want you to feel comfortable and confident in your body.
+If you live in Centennial, Lone Tree or the greater Denver area and are interested in liposuction call (303) 955-7545 and schedule a consultation.
+The Emmett Plastic Surgery staff wants you to feel comfortable and confident in your body.